Matings, holomorphic correspondences, and a Bers slice: Introduction

 \subsection{Rational uniformization of conformal matings}

 The next result (see Corollary~\ref{main_hyp_comp_mating_class_cor}), which plays the role of a bridge between conformal matings and algebraic correspondences, answers the first part of Question~\ref{qn_main}.
 The existence of the rational function $R$ in the proposition below is established via a new application of the relationship of anti-holomorphic maps with quadrature domains \cite{LLMM1}.
+A key fact that leads to this rational uniformization is a crucial property of the factor Bowen-Series map: $A_{\widetilde{\Sigma}}^{\mathrm{fBS}}$ acts via an involution on the ideal polygon boundary of its domain of definition.
+See Lemmas~\ref{qd_lem} and \ref{real_sym_schwarz_lem} where this is exploited and made explicit.

 \begin{proposition}[Rational uniformization of conformal matings] Let $\Sigma\in\cS$, let $P$ be a complex polynomial in the principal hyperbolic component $\mathcal{H}_d$, let $F:\overline{\Omega}\to\widehat{\C}$ be the conformal mating of $A_{\widetilde{\Sigma}}^{\mathrm{fBS}}$ and $P$, and let $\eta(z)=1/z$.
 Then, there exist \begin{itemize} \item a Jordan domain $\mathfrak{D}$ with $\eta(\partial\mathfrak{D})=\partial\mathfrak{D}$, and